-If you are a business that has been operating for many years, it may seem easier to stick to your old paper systems and methods.
-But it could be costing you a lot of money, and upgrading to digital platforms is now the best solution for every company.
+If you are a business operating for many years, it may seem easier to stick to your old paper systems and methods.
+But it could cost you a lot of money, and upgrading to digital platforms is now the best solution for every company.

 Neglecting Health and Safety